-Marigold has a similar growing requirement with strawberries and the acrid smell from marigold is good for confusing pests that feed on strawberry fruits.
+Marigold has a similar growing requirement to strawberries and the acrid smell from marigold is good for confusing pests that feed on strawberry fruits.

 Lettuce is a common plant in many vegetable gardens and inter-planting it with strawberries and spinach can enhance the productivity of the three plants.
 You do need a leafy green in your garden and lettuce happens to be very easy to grow and can improve each other’s growth.

 Strawberries and lettuce thrive in similar soil and climate.
-Lettuce large foliage protects lower booming strawberries from birds.
+Lettuce’s large foliage protects lower booming strawberries from birds.

 Strawberries act as ground cover for rhubarb, and it tampers down weeds while rhubarb in turn improves the flavor of strawberry fruit.
 Both can be harvested at the same time.